 Rhinoplasty Can Make It Easier for You to Breathe.
 Period.

 Many potential Houston Rhinoplasty patients are happy to hear that the common plastic surgery procedure often corrects breathing problems and ailments that they have lived with for years.
 When you have functional rhinoplasty performed by a qualified Houston plastic surgeon, it can correct:

 - A deviated septum, which is when the wall that divides your left and right nasal passageways is either bent, bowed or twisted;

 - Enlarged turbinates, which are mucous membrane that cover bone and exist in a tiered level of “shelves” throughout the internal nasal cavity;

 - Nasal polyps, which are benign, grape-like growths that frequently make it difficult to breathe; and

 - Nasal valve collapse, which is when the narrowest nasal passageway of the nose collapses, which may occur with normal breathing or when you are doing strenuous breathing, such as during exercise.

 Are You Ready to Get Rhinoplasty?

 If you are ready to get a more aesthetically pleasing and functional nose, then don’t delay.
-Call Connecticut Rhinoplasty plastic surgeons Dr. Fusi & Dr. Craig today for a free consultation at (203) 909-6480.
+Call Houston Rhinoplasty plastic surgeons Dr. Fusi & Dr. Craig today for a consultation at (713) 346-9909.